kys3923/tutorial1/TTT/readme.md

 **Have Fun** - The best way to learn is by playing with code.
 Let creativity guide you and try some experiments with JS and CSS and see what you can do.

-## Bonuses

-* Implement your reset button without refreshing the whole page
-* Track player's wins over time
-* Add a simple AI to support one player vs computer mode.
-In this case, "simple" just means having the computer pick a random empty square.
-* Make your computer seem more human by adding a short time delay between your turn and the computer's turn.
-* Style it up!
-Get creative, or even make a theme!

----